BirdeeHub/birdeevim/README.md

 I can just put it in opt section and call packadd from an autocommand if I want to only load it when needed.

-I haven't added any LSP's yet, thats next.
-I should just be able to add them as inputs in the flake and then As inputs into something else? then require('lspconfig') I think? not sure.

 ## Questions:

     1. I dont know how to build nvim plugins with a build step